We’re excited to welcome our returning students back to campus for the 2023-24 academic year on Tuesday, August 29!

 - Please consider bringing a dolly, cart, or wagon to assist you in moving items in and out of the facilities.
 Carthage does have carts and dollies available, but they are in limited supply.

-- Campus Drive will be open to one-way, southbound traffic one hour prior to the start of arrival and one hour after arrival ends.
+- Campus Drive will be open to one-way, southbound traffic one hour before the start of arrival and one hour after arrival ends.

-Returning commuter and off-campus students will complete check-in/arrival from 9 to 11 a.m.
-Wednesday, Sept.
-7, on the third-floor lobby of Lentz Hall.
+Returning commuter and off-campus students will complete check-in/arrival from 9 a.m. to noon.
+Wednesday, Aug.
+30, on the third-floor lobby of Lentz Hall.